ButterCMS/astro-demo-with-locales/README.md

 # Astro + ButterCMS Starter Project

+Note: This is a customer version of the astro demo that will only work if locales is enabled on your account.

 This Astro starter project fully integrates with dynamic sample content from your ButterCMS account, including main menu, pages, blog posts, categories, and tags, all with a beautiful, custom theme with already-implemented search functionality.
 All of the included sample content is automatically created in your account dashboard when you sign up for a free trial of ButterCMS.

 [View our live demo hosted at Vercel](https://astro-starter-buttercms.vercel.app/), or you can click a button below to deploy your own copy of our starter